jonasjaeger-sci/mod905/docs/user/install.rst

 -------------

 |pyretis| requires **Python 3.6** or **Python 3.7**.
 Please make sure that you have
-an updated version on Python installed on your system. |pyretis| depends on several other Python packages, however these should be installed automatically as part of the installation of |pyretis|.
-A  list of the dependencies :ref:`are given below <user-guide-install-requirements>`.
+an updated version of Python installed on your system. |pyretis| depends on several other Python packages, however, these should be installed automatically as part of the installation of |pyretis|.
+A  list of the dependencies :ref:`can be found below <user-guide-install-requirements>`.

 .. _user-guide-install-pip: